Ariel Winter Celebrates a Cheeky New Year by Posing in a Thong Bikini

 "Okay, I see you," YouTuber and actress Alexa Losey added along with a peach emoji.

 People haven't always shown Winter love on social media.
-Over the years, the actress has clapped back at several trolls who've criticized her on her appearance.
+Over the years, the actress has clapped back at several trolls who've criticized her based on her appearance.
 During a 2016 interview with E!
 News, she also recalled being bullied for her body.

 "I was definitely called a lot of different things," she said at the time.
 "I was bullied for being super flat and super skinny when I was 11 years old, and then I turned 12 and I suddenly was curvy and had this, you know, bigger body that I wasn't prepared to deal with yet.
 But I was super excited because, you know, when I was younger, I'd always wanted boobs and I wanted a butt….Finally, when it happened, I was really excited.
 But then, unfortunately, photos came out of me on the internet after my body had kind of blossomed and people were really hating on me for it.
 I got a lot of comments like, 'You're fat.
 You're ugly.
 You're a slut'….It was a lot coming from people I didn't know at such a young age.
 There was such a high volume of it."